mozilla-mobile/fenix/README.md

 <br />
 <br />

-- **debug** uses debug symbols and debug signing, adds tools like LeakCanary for troubleshooting, and does not strip unused or wasteful code
+- **debug** uses debug symbols and debug signing adds tools like LeakCanary for troubleshooting and does not strip unused or wasteful code
 - **fenixNightly** is a release build with nightly signing which uses the org.mozilla.fenix.nightly app id for nightly releases to Google Play
 - **fenixBeta** is a release build with beta signing which uses the org.mozilla.fenix.beta app id for beta releases to Google Play
 - **fenixProduction** is a release build with release signing which uses the org.mozilla.fenix app id for production releases to Google Play